After you create a metric, the discovery process begins! If you haven't created one yet, go here to learn how.

 - Select the metric you want to explore.

-Recent and Starred metrics are directly accessible by selecting them in the left navigation sidebar.
+Recent and Starred metrics display in the left navigation sidebar for quick access.

-This article describes all metric exploration options, however, the options you see and can choose vary depending on the associated metric's data and chart type.
+This article describes all metric exploration options, however, the options you can select from vary depending on the chosen metric's data and chart type.

 As you select options, your changes are instantly reflected in the metric.